 Fenton Art Glass Company produced several vintage milk glass basket designs.
 Items that are recognizably Fenton but have no logo are generally considered to be produced prior to 1970.

-Among them are:
+Among them are the following:

-- Silvercrest basket has a clear handle and a ruffled edge
+- Silvercrest basket has a clear handle and a ruffled edge.

-- Silvercrest Spanish Lace has a raised lace design all over it
+- Silvercrest Spanish Lace has a raised lace design all over it.

-- Hobnail basket has a ruffled edge and hobnail design
+- Hobnail basket has a ruffled edge and hobnail design.

-- Plumcrest has a plum colored edge and handle
+- Plumcrest has a plum colored edge and handle.

-- Hobnail Moses basket has a pattern of raised bumps.
+- The Hobnail Moses basket has a pattern of raised bumps.

 Westmoreland Glass Company was founded in 1899 and produced a variety of glass products, including vintage milk glass baskets, until 1984.
-Among the designs are:
+Among the designs are these notable examples:

 - Rose and Trellis has a delicate design featuring flowers.

 - Hen on Nest is a covered basket with a chicken on a nest.

 - LE Smith